 What is Revolver Debt?

 Revolver debt, also known as revolving debt, is a form of credit that can be accessed by corporations and individuals.
 What separates revolving debt from regular installment loans, then?
 In a regular loan, the borrower is given access to a fixed sum of money that must then be amortized and paid off over the loan term.
 For example, a borrower may have been lent $100,000 by a bank to start a business.
-The term of the loan is 2-years, and the borrower is required to pay the $100,000 plus interest back over this period.
+The term of the loan is two years, and the borrower is required to pay the $100,000 plus interest back over this period.

 Difference Between Revolver Debt and Installment Loans